Safe sex: Anal sex

-To make anal sex safer, the couple can ensure that the anal area is clean and the bowel empty and the partner on whom anal penetration occurs should be able to relax.
-Regardless of whether anal penetration occurs by using a finger or the penis, the condom is the best barrier method to prevent transmission of STI.
+To make anal sex safer, the couple can ensure that the anal area is clean and the bowel is empty, and the partner on whom anal penetration occurs should be able to relax.
+Regardless of whether anal penetration occurs by using a finger or the penis, the condom is the best barrier method to prevent transmission of STIs.
 Enemas can increase the risk of HIV infection and lymphogranuloma venereum proctitis.

 Since the rectum can be easily damaged, the use of lubricants is highly recommended even when penetration occurs by using the finger.
-Especially for beginners, using a condom on the finger is both a protection measure against STI and a lubricant source.
-Most condoms are lubricated and they allow less painful and easier penetration.
+Especially for beginners, using a condom on the finger is both a protection measure against STIs and a source of lubricant.
+Most condoms are lubricated, and they allow less painful and easier penetration.
 Oil-based lubricants can damage latex condoms, causing them to fail; water-based and silicone-based lubricants are available instead.
 Non-latex condoms are available for people who are allergic to latex made out of polyurethane or polyisoprene.
 Polyurethane condoms can safely be used with oil-based lubricant.
 The internal condom may also be used effectively by the anal receiving partner.

 Anal stimulation with a sex toy can be done with similar safety measures to anal penetration with a penis by using a condom on the sex toy if possible.
 Certain sex toys are easier to clean to a level of safety, and others are incapable of being cleaned thoroughly.
 In the 21st century, developments in sex technology have increased the availability of consumer devices intended for intimate use.
 Some manufacturers, such as Lovense, produce silicone-based products designed for compatibility with common safer-sex materials.
+Silicone toys are incompatible with silicone-based lubricants.

 Public-health guidance recommends using water- or silicone-based lubricants with latex and similar barriers, as oil-based lubricants can weaken these materials and increase the risk of condom failure.

-It is important that sexual partners wash and clean their penis after anal intercourse if they intend to penetrate the vagina.
+Sexual partners must wash and clean their penis after anal intercourse if they intend to penetrate the vagina.
 Bacteria from the rectum are easily transferred to the vagina, which may cause vaginal and urinary tract infections.

 When anal–oral contact occurs, protection is recommended since this is a risky sexual behavior in which illnesses such as hepatitis A or STIs can be easily transmitted, as well as enteric infections.
 The dental dam or non-vented plastic wrap are effective protection means whenever anilingus is performed.